2028 United States presidential election: Formed exploratory committee

+Jo Jorgensen

+Jo Jorgensen is an academic and political activist who was the Libertarian Party's presidential nominee in the 2020 election.
+In May 2026, Jorgensen announced the formation of an exploratory committee to weigh a potential run for the 2028 Libertarian presidential nomination.

 Expressed interest

-Individuals who have expressed an interest in running for the Republican presidential nomination (Note: Individuals listed below have personally expressed an interest in seeking the 2028 Republican Party presidential nomination in at least two reliable media sources in the last six months.)
+Individuals who have expressed an interest in running as a third-party or independent candidate (Note: Individuals listed below have, as of June 2026, personally expressed an interest in running for president in 2028 in at least two reliable media sources in the last six months.)